osg-htc/docs/docs/other/install-gwms-frontend.md

         vo = <NAME OF VIRTUAL ORGANIZATION>

-    Change `<PATH TO THE PILOT CERTIFICATE>`, `<PATH TO THE PILOT KEY>` and `<PATH TO CREATE THE PILOT PROXY>` appropiately to point to the certificate and key files.
+    Change `<PATH TO THE PILOT CERTIFICATE>`, `<PATH TO THE PILOT KEY>` and `<PATH TO CREATE THE PILOT PROXY>` appropriately to point to the locations of the pilot certificate, pilot key, and pilot proxy, respectively.

     Additionally, in each `[PILOT <NAME>]` section, you must specify how the proxy's VOMS attributes will be signed by setting `use_voms_server`.
 Choose one of the following options: